 - Select Two-way Sync for the direction field.

 - Save the profile

-- Create the same profile on the other two secondary server.
-It is important to the same name for the profile on all three web servers.
+- Create the same profile on the other two secondary servers.
+It is important to use the same name for the profile on all three web servers.

 |Primary web server